desbma/amg-player/README.md

 * Can work either in interactive mode (manually select tracks) or totally automatic (play new tracks like a radio)
 * Supports embedded tracks from: YouTube, Bandcamp, SoundCloud, ReverbNation
-* Play YouTube video if available, or generate a video on the fly with the cover image + audio track(s) (requires FFmpeg)
+* Plays YouTube video if available, or generates a video on the fly with the cover image + audio track(s) (requires FFmpeg)
 * Can download tracks (with embedded album art) to play later